-You might expect one of Austria’s finest collections of paintings and graphics works to reside in some grand museum.
-Instead, the efforts of such artists as Rembrandt, Titian, Klimt, Rubens, Bruegel, Dürer, and van Dyck find a home in a Viennese university: the Academy of Fine Arts Vienna.
+You might expect one of Austria’s finest art collections to reside in some grand museum.
+Instead, the paintings of such artists as Rembrandt, Titian, Klimt, Rubens, Bruegel, Dürer, and van Dyck find a home in a Viennese university: the Academy of Fine Arts Vienna.

-- Selected highlights viewable by the public in special exhibitions
+- Collection highlights only on public view in special exhibitions

 - Art collection includes modern and contemporary pieces, too

 - Home to Hieronymus Bosch’s Last Judgement